beckii0930/CSCI596_Final_Project/README.md

 ```
 ## IV.
 Conclusion

-In this repo, I completed simulations for the INO80 chromatin remodeler and demonstrated the general workflow to simulate ATP Hydrolysis Cycle of this system.
+In this repo, I ran simulations for the INO80 chromatin remodeler and demonstrated the general workflow to simulate ATP Hydrolysis Cycle of this system.
 The RMSD and RMSF plots are used to examine the simulated trajactory to see the behaviour of the system.
-In the next phase, we need to perform more analysis, such as free energy profile in order to see whether we have achieved expected INO80 translocation activity.
+In the next phase, we need to perform more analysis, such as analysis for DNA translocation to verify the translocase behaviour.